Are you a business, about to embark on a recruitment process? The current employment market is very busy, very competitive and candidate driven!

-The reality out there is that, between May and September 2021, a lot of the fantastic talent out there has been snapped up, and we are now entering into a more candidate scarce period.
+The reality out there is that 2022 continues to see a lot of the fantastic talent out there being snapped up, and we are now entering into a more candidate scarce period.

 If you follow the 3 rules below and the advice within, you really can make a difference.

 Be flexible on dates/times to fit around them